tincan-linux/tincan-linux.github.io/site/wiki/moss.md

 === Configuration $[030]
 =======================

-Arc is configured via a configuration file located at /etc/arc.toml.
+Moss is configured via a configuration file located at /etc/moss.toml.
 Here is an explanation of the available configuration keys:

 === Repo search path $[031]

-The key 'path' is an array that defines the directories that arc should look for packages in.
+The key 'path' is an array that defines the directories that moss should look for packages in.
 It looks like this by default:

 --------------------------------------------------------------------------------